tonai/Lightning-talks/JavaScript/03_Best-practices/03_Writing-modular-plugins.md

 The simplest way is to let the user manipulate the plugin instance.

 In fact this is the default behavior if your plugin expose a constructor like [this example](../03_Best-practices/01_Best-practices-and-modules.md#avoid-heavy-nesting).
-But not if you are developping a jQuery plugin.
+But not if you are developing a jQuery plugin.

 In that case you will need to expose the instance to the user.
 Whether by returning the instance :